drdukegledhill/SimpleDT4UE/PiServer/README.md

-# SimpleDT4UE - Raspberry Pi Server
+# Raspberry Pi Digital Twin Server

-This is the server component of the SimpleDT4UE project, designed to run on a Raspberry Pi.
-It manages the digital twin system and communicates with all client applications.
+The central server component of the SimpleDT4UE project, designed to run on a Raspberry Pi.
+This server manages the state of the digital twin and coordinates communication between all clients.

 ## Features

-- TCP server for client communication
-- Real-time state management
+- Centralized state management
-- Support for multiple concurrent clients
+- Real-time client synchronization
+- TCP-based communication
+- Low resource usage
-- Hardware control for physical tree lights
+- Designed for Raspberry Pi

 ## Requirements

-- Raspberry Pi (3B+ or newer recommended)
+- Raspberry Pi (3 or 4 recommended)
-- Python 3.8 or newer
+- Python 3.8 or later
-- Required Python packages (see requirements.txt)
+- Raspbian OS or Raspberry Pi OS

 ## Setup

-1. Clone this repository
-2. Install required packages:
+1. Install the required Python packages:
    ```bash
    pip install -r requirements.txt
    ```

+2. Configure the server:
+   - Edit `server.py` to set your preferences
+   - Default port is 5000

-3. Run the server:
+3. Start the server:
    ```bash
    python server.py
    ```

-## Network Configuration
+## Network Protocol

+The server implements a simple TCP-based protocol:
-- Default port: 5000
+- Listens on port 5000
-- Configure in server.py
+- Accepts multiple client connections
+- Broadcasts state updates to all connected clients
+- Uses JSON for message formatting

+## Development

-## Project Structure
+### Project Structure

-- `server.py` - Main server implementation
+- `server.py`: Main server implementation and configuration
-- `tree.py` - Tree state management
-- `sequence.py` - Light sequence patterns
-- `requirements.txt` - Python dependencies
+- `requirements.txt`: Python dependencies

+### Building

+No build step required - the server runs directly with Python.

+## Troubleshooting

+- Check the server logs for connection issues
+- Ensure the port is not blocked by a firewall
+- Verify client IP addresses are correct
+- Monitor system resources (CPU, memory)

-## Contributing
+## License

-Please refer to the main SimpleDT4UE repository for contribution guidelines.
+This project is licensed under the MIT License - see the LICENSE file for details.